--- My name is Tadu Gumbo, and I'm a full-time Forex and Stocks trader/investor for over eight years now.
+-- My name is Tadu Gumbo, and I'm a full-time Forex and Stocks trader for over eight years now.
 I'm not a guru or trading advisor; I'm simply a trader who trades for living.
-I did Diploma in FOREX Operation Management from UK (through distance learning), a Certificate Course in MQL4 (Meta Quotes Language 4) and also did PG Diploma in Journalism & Mass Communication, worked in 'The Assam Tribune', worked as Staff Reporter in 'The Eastern Citizen', Sub-Editor, 'All India Radio', Itanagar, Editor, 'The Arunachal Epitome', Chief of Bureau, 'The North East Times', (Arunachal Edition), a Certificate Holder of "Securities Operations and Risk Management" issued by National Institute of Securities Market (NISM) under SEBI act, Authorised Person, ICICI Securities Ltd. and presently MD & CEO, www.TradeonGo.Mobi and MonetaryApp.
+I did Diploma in FOREX Operation Management from UK (through distance learning), a Certificate Course in MQL4 (Meta Quotes Language 4) and also did PG Diploma in Journalism & Mass Communication, worked in 'The Assam Tribune', worked as Staff Reporter in 'The Eastern Citizen', Sub-Editor, 'All India Radio', Itanagar, Editor, 'The Arunachal Epitome', Chief of Bureau, 'The North East Times', (Arunachal Edition), a Certificate Holder of "Securities Operations & Risk Management and Mutual Fund Distributors" issued by National Institute of Securities Market (NISM) under SEBI act, Authorised Person, ICICI Securities Ltd. and presently MD & CEO, www.TradeonGo.Mobi and MonetaryApp.

 -- I started my career with a media publishing house, later I shifted my profession to online business/investor.
 The Author, who is ambitious to become an internet millionaire, had lost lakhs of rupees during long time trial and errors like: Google Adsense, Google Adwords, Affiliate Marketing, Website Creating, Survey Process and Data Entry Job, etc. and failed to find a single one to succeed for survival.